DaveBenham/VenomModules/README.md

 ### FALL and RISE shapes
 The slewed Rise and Fall can be independently set to be linear or curved.
 If curved, then large input changes move faster than small input changes.

-Rise and Fall each have a shape knob with fully clockwise being linear, fully clockwise curved, and noon a blend of the two.
+Rise and Fall each have a shape knob with fully counter-clockwise being linear, fully clockwise curved, and noon a blend of the two.
 The knobs are scaled to represent the percentage of curvature, with 0% being linear.

 The shapes can be modulated via shape CV input ports with attenuverter knobs.
 The attenuated CV is summed with the knob value.
 The modulation is scaled at 10% curve per Volt.